 Egyptian art comes from African art

 The earliest Egyptian artists clearly learned their art from even earlier African artists.
 But, thanks to the Nile River, a strong state government, and being in a good spot for trading with India and West Asia, Egypt was richer than other parts of Africa.
 By about 3000 BC artists were able to work longer and harder and make bigger, fancier pieces of art than other African artists.
-Egyptian art became better and better.
+Egyptian art got more and more complex.

 West Asian art influenced Egyptian art too